ttoino/feup-so/f2/README.md

 $ gcc -Wall use_complex.c -o use_complex -L. -lcomplex -lm
 ```

-Note also that C’s math library was also included `-lm`, as functions in it, such as `atan2` and `sqrt`, are used in the implementation of `complex.c`.
+Note also that C's math library was also included `-lm`, as functions in it, such as `atan2` and `sqrt`, are used in the implementation of `complex.c`.

 ## 2.